-Prerequisites: BIS 111 and BIS 323, both with a C or above

-Students acquire the skills and knowledge for application development using the built-in programming features in Microsoft Office by building interactive Microsoft Excel spreadsheets.
+Prerequisites: BIS 111 and a C or above in BIS 323 Students acquire the skills and knowledge for application development using the built-in programming features in Microsoft Office by building interactive Microsoft Excel spreadsheets.
 Learn about the Visual Basic Editor, object models, variables, and programming structures such as if statements, case statements, and various loop structures.
 Use the Visual Basic for Applications programming language to create professional Office applications.

-BIS 330 JavaScript Programming
+JavaScript Programming

-Prerequisites: BIS 201 and BIS 325 Students expand on the knowledge gained in BIS 201 and BIS 325 by further investigating the development of web pages using the JavaScript programming language.
+Prerequisites: BIS 201 and BIS 325

+Students expand on the knowledge gained in BIS 201 and BIS 325 by further investigating the development of web pages using the JavaScript programming language.
 Using JavaScript, web pages can become dynamic, and interfaces can be enhanced with better modes of interaction.
 Some of the topics explored include how to create countdowns, monthly calendars, pull-down menus, banners, rollovers, slide shows, form validations, and cookies using external JavaScript files.
 An introduction to AJAX and jQuery is included.

-BIS 345 Using ASP.NET in Application Development
+Using ASP.NET in Application Development

-Prerequisites: BIS 201 and BIS 325 Students will develop web applications in ASP.
+Prerequisites: BIS 201 and BIS 325

+Students will develop web applications in ASP.
 NET using Visual Studio.
 This course builds upon the techniques acquired in previous application development courses, while emphasizing web programming concepts, specific ASP.NET techniques, and related tools and technologies.

-BUSINESS INFORMATION SYSTEMS (BIS)
+Business Information Systems (BIS)